KeizerDev/Dumpert/readme.md

 Dumpert reader is in no way affiliated with Geenstijl and is made with love and hard work by developers who care to commit to the project (pun intended).

 ##Features:
+- Navigation drawer
 - Card interface
 - Infinite scroll
-- Drag to refresh
+- Pull down to refresh
-- Item activity
+- Video support (Dumpert and YouTube)
-- Image activity
+- Image support
+- Albums of images/gifs
+- Gif support
-- Comments
+- Sound player
-- Navigation drawer
+- Displaying comments
-- Sort by New/Top (from navdrawer)
+- Sort by New/Top posts (from navdrawer)
-- Albums...
-- Sounds (handle them the same as videos)
-- Settings
-- NSFW filter
 - Filter image/video/sound
+- Settings activity
+- NSFW filter (from settings)
+- Video quality switch (from settings)

 ##Todo for upcoming versions
 - [ ] Account switcher or smth in navdrawer